-The reverse stock split will not result in any change in a stockholder's economic interest in the Company, but stockholders may not view the reverse stock split in a favorable manner.
-If the reverse stock split is not viewed favorably by stockholders, this could result in increased volatility in the price and trading volume of our common stock, which could also cause a decline in the value of our common stock.
-There can be no assurance that the per share market price of our common stock following the reverse stock split will increase and be maintained in proportion to the reduction in the number of shares of our common stock outstanding before the reverse stock split.
+Moreover we may effect a reverse split of our common stock in connection with our plans to apply to list on the Nasdaq Stock Market.
+While there will not be any change in a stockholder's economic interest in the Company as a result of such a reverse stock split, stockholders may not view such a reverse stock split in a favorable manner.
+If such a reverse stock split is not viewed favorably by stockholders, this could result in increased volatility in the price and trading volume of our common stock, which could also cause a decline in the value of our common stock.